jmseren/JBAS/readme.md

 20 INPUT name
 30 PRINT "Hello " + name + "!
 It's nice to meet you."
 ```

+When loading a program, the interpreter will ignore any lines that do not begin with a line number.
+You can use this to add comments to your program, but beware as these comments will be ignored when the program is loaded and thus will not be printed when the `LIST` command is executed.

 ## Example Programs